tinyappsde/script-progress/README.md

 # Script Progress
 This is a super simple library for php-cli script progress output.
 It’s easy-to-use and can print the estimated time that is left until your script is done.
+You always now if your script is still doing something or might be stuck – and when it will approximately finish.

-`20% done.
+Example output: `20% done.
 Appr.
-00m 16s remaining.`

-That’s it.
+02m 16s remaining.` – That’s it.

+## Installation
+`composer require tinyapps/script-progress`

 ## Example Usage
 ```php